 If these ideas resonated with you, will you join me in exploring and bringing to life the ways we can disagree better?
 We’ll start with seven proven practices you can use immediately.
 One a day for a week + monthly road-tested conflict resolution tools delivered to your inbox.
 No spam, unsubscribe anytime.

-Join thousands of subscribers on six continents
+Join loyal subscribers on six continents

 © 2021 Tammy Lenski.
 All rights reserved.